facebook/react-native-website/docs/troubleshooting.md

 ## react-native init hangs

-If you run into issues where running `react-native init` hangs in your system, try running it again in verbose mode and referring to [#2797](https://github.com/facebook/react-native/issues/2797) for common causes:
+If you run into issues where running `npx react-native init` hangs in your system, try running it again in verbose mode and referring to [#2797](https://github.com/facebook/react-native/issues/2797) for common causes:

 ```
-react-native init --verbose
+npx react-native init --verbose
 ```

 ## Unable to start react-native package manager (on Linux)